pixyj/getting-and-cleaning-data/README.md

-2. [Download](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) the dataset into the root directory of the repository, i.e. in the same level as this run_analysis.R.
+2. [Download](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) the dataset into the root directory of the repository, i.e. in the same level as run_analysis.R.

-3. Unzip the download file.
+3. Unzip the downloaded file.
 You should see a directory called `UCI HAR Dataset`

 4. Open RStudio and set the working directory to the root directory of the repository.